Whetstone Mining in the Blackdown Hills

 Screenshots thanks to Archi UK

-Mining Around Blackborough Common
+Mining Above Blackborough

 The best way to access the mines in this area is to park by the churchyard in Blackborough at grid reference ST 09426 09233 (what3words: momentous.lawful.stalemate), but be aware that this isn't a car park as such, so park considerately.
 Go up the track on the opposite side of the road which is a public right of way, then taking the fork to the right to access the mines above the village.
-If you carry on up the hill instead, forking left near the top at the old wooden fence, this will take you past more workings to the north and east of the common.
+If you carry on up the hill instead, forking left by the old wooden fence, this will take you past more workings to the north and east of the common.

 LIDAR map of the mines around Blackborough